radiantearth/stac-spec/best-practices.md

 of thumbnails - using something like thumbnail-small and thumbnail-large, with a small one being 100x100 pixels or less, for truly fast rendering in a small image.
 Be sure to name one just 'thumbnail' though, as that's the default most STAC clients will look for.

-Thumbnails should be png, jpeg or webp, so that they can easily display in browsers, and they should be a true color composite
+Thumbnails should be PNG, JPEG, or WebP, so that they can easily display in browsers, and they should be a true color composite
 (red, green and blue bands) if there are multiple bands.

 If your data for the Item does not come with a thumbnail already we do recommend generating one, which can be done quite easily.